I Prefer Hotel Rewards: A Niche Program Actually Worth Your Attention? I Prefer Hotel Rewards: A Niche Program Actually Worth Your Attention?

 There's no fourth or fifth night free, lounge access, or complimentary elite status with an airline.
 However, achieving I Prefer top-tier status is substantially more straightforward in some aspects.
 For instance, Hilton Honors Diamond Elite requires 60 nights, 30 stays, or 120,000 Base Points.
 At an earning rate of 10 base points per dollar, that requires spending of $12,000.

-Things are even more challenging to hit top-tier Ambassador Elite status with Marriott, requiring 100 nights plus $23,000 in annual spending.
+Achieving top-tier Ambassador Elite status with Marriott is even more challenging, requiring 100 nights and $23,000 in annual spending.

 If you are willing to spend, top-tier status with I Prefer is straightforward.
 At an earning rate of 10 points per dollar, you only need to spend $5,000.
 Furthermore, there is no minimum night or stay requirement, so staying at high-end luxury properties can substantially boost your status.